Chapter 5:

 And that’s the new skill I acquired.

-I think it said something about elite goblins or goblin warriors, but that doesn’t matter since they’re dead
+I think it said something about elite goblins or goblin warriors, but that doesn’t matter since they’re dead.

-I had acquired another new skill.
+I have acquired another new skill.

-Except this skill was mighty unusual.
+Except this skill is mighty unusual.

 What do I mean by that?

-Is it some weirdly named or worded skill with secretly busted mechanics.
+Is it some weirdly named or worded skill with secretly busted mechanics?

 No, it’s not.